felipemaciasventura/snowflake_nlp_agent_v2/WARP.md

-# WARP.md
+# manual.md

-This file provides guidance to WARP (warp.dev) when working with code in this repository.
+This file provides guidance to manual (manual.dev) when working with code in this repository.

 ## Project Overview